amooma/rails-4.2-book/chapter04-activerecord.md

 ### Miscellaneous

 This book is aimed at beginners, so I cannot discuss the topic migrations in great depth.
 The main focus is on understanding the mechanics in principle.
 But there are a few details that are so important that I want to mention them here.

-#### Automatically Added Fields (id, created\_at and updated\_at)
+#### Automatically Added Fields (`id`, `created_at` and `updated_at`)

 Rails kindly adds the following fields automatically in the default
 migration: